 In many cases, those who sustain mild traumatic brain injuries often make a full recovery from their injury.
-However, those who sustain moderate to severe traumatic brain injuries could suffer from long term impairments.
+However, injury victims who sustain moderate to severe traumatic brain injuries could suffer from long term impairments.
 It is not uncommon for brain injury victims to suffer from the following:

 - Paralysis (partial or full)